Umar Amin: International career

 Amin's international career began in the 2010 Asia Cup when he debuted against Sri Lanka, scoring seven runs.
 He made his debut using a bat once owned by Sachin Tendulkar, given to him by Shoaib Akhtar after a match winning innings for Rawalpindi in a domestic game.
 In the second match against India, which Pakistan lost, Amin scored only five runs and in the final match he scored 22 before being run-out in a bizarre manner, as Amin had punched a delivery to long-off and completed an easy single in the 22nd over with Pakistan coasting at 135 for 1.
 After grounding his bat, Amin started to walk across the stumps to take his position at the non-striker's end because the bowler, Mahmudullah, was bowling from round the wicket.
 While doing so, Amin was out of the crease with his bat in the air, and the bowler – not facing the batsman and unaware of Amin's position – perfunctorily whipped off the bails.
 Shakib Al Hasan, fielding at extra cover, noticed Amin was out of his crease and appealed for a run-out which was then given by the third Umpire.

-Amin made his test debut against Australia and scored one run in his debut innings before scoring 33 in the second innings as Pakistan lost by 150 runs.
-He did, however, contribute valuable runs in his T20I debut, scoring 47 off 34 balls, the highest of the winning Pakistan team.
+Amin made his test debut against Australia and scored one run in his debut innings and 33 in the second innings as Pakistan lost by 150 runs.
+He did, however, contribute valuable runs in his T20I debut, scoring 47 off 34 balls, the highest score among his compatriots that day as Pakistan won the match.

 Amin was chosen as captain of Pakistan A during South Africa's tour of the United Arab Emirates (UAE) in October–November 2013.
 Many former Pakistani legends saw him as the best young batsman in Pakistan and a strong contender for future captaincy.
 Rashid Latif said about him, "However, considering our planning for the 2015 World Cup, I believe young Umar Amin can be groomed as ODI team leader".

 After being promoted before a home series against South Africa in the UAE, Amin scored only 52 runs in four innings.
 In the T20I series against Zimbabwe and Sri Lanka he managed 22 runs in three innings before being dropped from the national squad.
 However he excelled in the ODi series against Zimbabwe scoring a fifty in the only game he played.